NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 			return recId;
 		}

+	}

 	// --- Getting the next record id by adjusting the block and slot --- if (slot = last slot slot in the current block) {
 		// block = block's right block in the linked list of record blocks

-			if(block = -1) {
-				// break;
+		// start from first slot in the block (i.e. assign 0 to slot) } else {
+		// increment slot by one
 	}

-			// start from first slot in the block (i.e. assign 0 to slot)
-			// create a RecBuffer object for the this block
-			// get the header and slot map of the block
-		}
-	}

 	// no record in the relation with Id relid satisfies the given condition return {-1, -1};
-}
 ```